 Course Study Case and Schedule

 Enrollment is limited to 36 participants.
-Law students interested in attending may add their name to a wait list at Student Services (at the School of Law) in the event that seats are not filled by practicing attorneys.
-All registrations are on a first-come, first-enrolled basis.
 When the 36 seats are filled, a waiting list will be kept in the event of cancellations.

-The registration fee includes instruction, books, materials, and continental breakfast.
+This registration fee includes instruction, materials, and continental breakfast.

 Advanced Trial Advocacy Program Faculty